matortheeternal/matortheeternal.github.io/README.md

 ### Changing the homepage's background gradient

-There are 34 gradients you can choose from on the homepage, which are stored in `resources/gradients.txt`.
+There are 34 gradients you can choose from on the homepage, which are stored in `resources/gradients.json`.
 You can always switch between them using the select in the top left of the homepage.
-If you'd like to set a new gradient as the default, simply edit `gradients.txt` and move your favorite gradient's row to the top of the text file.
+If you'd like to set a new gradient as the default, simply edit `gradients.json` and move your favorite gradient's entry to the top of the text file.

 ### HTML addenda